 The Board adopted a clawback policy (the "Clawback Policy") effective as of October 1, 2023.
 The Clawback Policy, which is administered by the Committee, applies to current and former executive officers of the Company as defined in Rule 10D-1 (each an "Affected Officer"), promulgated under the Exchange Act.
-Under the Clawback Policy, if the Company is required to prepare an accounting restatement to correct the Company's material noncompliance with any financial reporting requirement under securities laws, including restatements that correct an error in previously issued financial statements that is material to the previously issued financial statements or that would result in a material misstatement if the error were corrected in the current period or left uncorrected in the current period (collectively, a "Restatement"), the Company is obligated to recover erroneously awarded incentive-based compensation received from the Company by Affected Officers.
-Incentive-based compensation includes any compensation that is granted, earned or vested based in whole or in part on the attainment of a financial reporting measure.
-Erroneously awarded incentive-based compensation is the amount of incentive-based compensation received that exceeds the amount of incentive-based compensation hat otherwise would have been received had it been determined based on an applicable Restatement.
+Under the Clawback Policy, if the Company is required to prepare an accounting restatement to correct the Company's material noncompliance with any financial reporting requirement under securities laws, including restatements that correct an error in previously issued financial statements that is material to the previously issued financial statements or that would result in a material misstatement if the error were corrected in the current period or left uncorrected in the current period (collectively, a "Restatement"), the Company is obligated to recover erroneously awarded incentive-based compensation received from the Attainment of a financial reporting measure.
+Erroneously awarded incentive-based compensation is the amount of incentive-based compensation that otherwise would have been received had it been determined based on an applicable Restatement.